 The hexadecimal number system poses a problem because it requires 16 digits-a lowest digit of 0 and a highest digit with a value equivalent to decimal 15 (one less than the base of 16).
-Hexadecimal numbers use the letters A through F to represent the hexadecimal digits corresponding to decimal values 10 through 15.
-Thus in hexadecimal we can have numbers like 876 consisting solely of decimal-like digits, numbers like 8A55F consisting of digits and letters, and numbers like FFE consisting solely of letters.
+By convention, we use the letters A through F to represent the hexadecimal digits corresponding to decimal values 10 through 15.
+Thus in hexadecimal we can have numbers like 876 consisting solely of decimal-like digits, numbers like 8A55F consisting of digits and letters and numbers like FFE consisting solely of letters.
+Occasionally, a hexadecimal number spells a common word such as FACE or FEED-this can appear strange to programmers accustomed to working with numbers.
+The digits of the binary, octal, decimal and hexadecimal number systems are summarized in Figs. B.1-B.2.